Pruning trees and shrubs

 Pruning is really the best preventive maintenance a young plant can receive.
 It is critical for young trees to be trained to encourage them to develop a strong structure.
 (See Figure 1)

-Too many young trees are pruned improperly or not pruned at all for several years.
-By then it may become a major operation to remove bigger branches, and trees may become deformed.
+Young trees pruned improperly or not pruned at all for several years may require heavy may require heavy pruning to remove bigger branches to prevent trees from becoming deformed.

 At planting, remove only diseased, dead, or broken branches.
 Begin training a plant during the dormant season following planting.